ENNEAGRAM PORTLAND

 Picture

+Friends whether they are in Portland Oregon, Newport Oregon, or in a contemplative study group with Taoism & Enneagram author Bill Schafer in Oaxaca...
 Facilitators Deb Lyman, LCSW (6) & Dale Rhodes, M.S., M.A.
 (4) are certified trainers of The Enneagram who lightly call themselves "Loyal & Royal" or on less-optimal days, "The Viper & The Griper".
 They love exploring how the map can be used to learn more about the actual territory.

 Hello Deb and Dale, Saturday’s retreat was a 5 star event.
 The energy in the room sizzled.
 I so enjoyed how you two handled and directed our group.
 Because of your “lesson plan,” we as a group of 20 or so felt safe to share our truth.
 That sharing was incredibly powerful and allowed all of us to make paradigm shifts.
 I would love another program offered by the two of you.
-Thank you again, Sandy R ( Unabashed Type 8 )
+Thank you again, Sandy R (Unabashed Type 8)

 Picture

-Early registration: $135.
-Payment to reserve your space is required within four days.
-Complete form here and the Submit button takes you to payment options.
+Complete form and the Submit button takes you to payment options.

 Submit